orlandosagrillo/Module_13/README.md

 ## Findings

-#### Original Model Results
+### Original Model Results

-- The original model provided Loss of 0.2495381385087967, and Accuracy of 0.5343440175056458, thus indicating that the model is neither ideal or realisitic, as it does not achieve a great enough accuracy in order to be determined as a great model performance.
-However, it is notable that the model calculated a good loss.
+- The original model provided Loss of  0.6966766119003296, and Accuracy of 0.532711386680603, thus indicating that the model is neither ideal or realisitic, as it does not achieve a great enough accuracy in order to be determined as a great model performance.Iit is notable that the model calculated a loss.
 Loss is calculated on training and validation and its interperation is how well the model is doing for these two sets.
 Unlike accuracy, loss is not a percentage.
 'It is a summation of the errors made for each example in training or validation sets.'
 Therefore the lower the loss, the better and more precise the model.

 ### Alternative Model 1 Results

 - The 1st alternate model provided Loss of 0.690929651260376, and Accuracy of 0.5337609052658081.
 Much like the original model in accuracy, providing little evidence to assume that it is a great model performance.
-However, with such a high loss score, it is determined that the 1st alternate model will not perform as good as the original model.
+However, with such a high loss score, it is determined that the model and the original will not perform that well due to it's accuracy and loss.

-Alternative Model 2 Results
+### Alternative Model 2 Results

 - The 2nd alternate model provided Loss of 0.6908577680587769 and Accuracy: 0.5343440175056458.
-With almost identical values for both variables, it is safe to assume that both the 1st and 2nd model do not possess the accuracy or performance, than that of the original model, which provided a lower loss value.
+With almost identical values for both variables, it is safe to assume that both the original and 1st alternative model do not possess the accuracy or performance, than that of the second alternative model.
+Although all models possess very similar scores, it is sensible to assume that the 2nd alternative model is more useful due to it's slightly higher accuracy and lower loss score.